Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 Control Mains Switches Remotely
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Simple remote switches can be used as a first step towards home automation.
+Simple remote control mains switches can be used as a first step towards home automation.
 We are going to hack the remote control of such a switch and connect it to a PC to create software controlled remote switches.